 This is an old recipe, my first bread recipe.
 I was taught to make bread by a friend when I was 12 years old.
 It took a lot of mistakes to figure out some of the basics of bread making, but I loved it from day 1.
 I’m sharing this in the original recipe, so it’s not in the ideal size for everyone, but feel free to adjust it down or up to fit your purposes.
-(3 cups flour for a bread machine recipe or 15 1/2 cups minimum whole wheat flour to make 5# for taking challah with a bracha)
+(3 cups flour for a bread machine recipe or about 17-18 cups whole wheat flour to make 5 lbs for taking challah with a bracha)

 Honey Whole Wheat Bread